PS2U/TechNote/system-design/designing-data-intensive-applications/ch2.md

 Most applications are built by layering one data model on top of another.
 For each layer, the key question is: how is it represented in terms of the next-lower layer?

 In a complex application there may be more intermediary levels, such as APIs built upon APIs, but the basic idea is still the same: each layer hides the complexity of the layers below it by providing a clean data model.
-These abstractions allow different groups of people—for example, the engineers at the database vendor and the application developers using their database—to work together effectively.
+These abstractions allow different groups of people — for example, the engineers at the database vendor and the application developers using their database — to work together effectively.

 There are many different kinds of data models, and every data model embodies assumptions about how it is going to be used.